Tibetan Heruka Chakrasamvara Thangka Print For Buddhist Ceremonies

 Best size 18 x 24 Inches.

-In this exclusive giclee thangka print, we have portrayed the Buddhist deity, Heruka Chakrasamvara standing with both feet on Kalaratri's body while holding a vajra in each hand.
-The vajra is a weapon that represents indestructibility and the unchanging nature of ultimate reality, demonstrating Chakrasamvara's power and ability to overcome obstacles.
+In this exclusive giclee thangka print, we have depicted the Buddhist deity, Heruka Chakrasamvara, standing on Kalaratri's body with both feet while holding a vajra in each hand.
+The vajra symbolizes indestructibility and the unchanging nature of ultimate reality, demonstrating Chakrasamvara's power to overcome obstacles.
 His female consort Vajravarahi holds a curved knife and a skull cup in her hands, which symbolize the cutting of ignorance and the transformation of negative experiences into positive ones.
 These objects represent the union of wisdom and method or emptiness and compassion, which is the ultimate goal of tantric practice.

 This thanka print of Heruka Chakrasamvara has accurate traditional iconography with minute, fine details and will be a perfect gift to a devotee like you from Nepal.